 - Preparing and negotiating purchase and sale agreements, amendments to purchase and sale agreements and other related documents.

 - Preparing and negotiating leases, lease amendments and other lease-related documents, including lease termination agreements, subleases, lease assignments and use/occupancy agreements.

-- Performing a variety of due diligence in connection with the sale, acquisition or leasing of properties, including reviewing title documents.
+- Performing a variety of due diligence in connection with the sale, acquisition or leasing of properties, including reviewing title and survey documents.

 - Reviewing, analyzing and drafting subordination, non-disturbance and attornment agreements.

 Mary also handles a range of corporate matters and advises clients on business options and facilitating company growth.

 Mary is a member of the Associate Steering Committee for the firm's Women's Initiative and is a member of the firm's Associate Committee.

 Before Fox Rothschild

 Mary was a summer associate in Fox’s New York office, where she researched legal issues and assisted in the writing and drafting of various documents.